jultty/blog/content/posts/half-an-year-on-alpine.md

 Devuan and antiX do offer options besides SysV-style init, but they  don't really integrate them very well in their systems.
 While with Void you will really use runit to manage any services installed through the distribution's package manager, because when a package has a relevant service to ship it will ship a runit service, Devuan and antiX have other init systems as _options_ rather than _the_ distribution's init system.

-What you really get then is a mixture of runit/OpenRC and SysV-style init, leaning a lot more towards SysV-style and leveraging the runit/OpenRC ability to also run SysV-style init scripts.[^2] If you like managing SysV-style init, that should not be a problem, although in that case you might as well not get the alternative version at all!
-Alpine, on the other hand, just like Void, has OpenRC as _the_ way to run services in it.
+What you really get then is a mixture of runit/OpenRC and SysV-style init, leaning a lot more towards SysV-style and leveraging the runit/OpenRC ability to also run SysV-style init scripts.[^2] If you like managing SysV-style init, that should not be a problem, although in that case you might as well get the SysV-style version then!
+Alpine, on the other hand, just like Void, has OpenRC as _the_ way to run services.

 ## Alpine it is

 For starters, I wanted to learn a little bit more about this unknown-to-me init system, OpenRC, since I'd be spending some time setting up services with it.

 OpenRC can be used alongside or in place of SysV-style init.
-I will not get into the different roles played by what one would call init systems and process supervisors, but OpenRC provides `openrc-init`, which can replace `/sbin/init` for a fully OpenRC-powered system.
+I will not get into the different roles played by so-called init systems and process supervisors, but OpenRC provides `openrc-init`, which can replace `/sbin/init` for a fully OpenRC-powered system.

 I could not find explicit information on whether this is the case with Alpine, but an actual inspection of the running system shows it is not.
 Mind you, even Alpine's `/sbin/init` is actually BusyBox: